-When TRASCO Bremen first entered the world of car-customization in the mid-1980s, it appeared Trasco was just another tuner/coachbuilder who built custom Mercedes with special interiors and fancy paintjobs.
-From day one, Trasco also presented themselves as builders of stretched limousines.
-Many of these limousines went to the Far-East, where Trasco opened dealerships in Japan, HongKong and Thailand.
+When Trasco Bremen first entered the world of car-customization in the mid-1980s, after many years of experience in the car import- and export business, at first glance it appeared Trasco was just another tuner/coachbuilder who built custom Mercedes with special interiors and fancy paintjobs.
+However, from day one, the Bremen, Germany based Trasco coach building arm presented itself as builders of high quality stretched limousines.
+Many of these limousines built by Trasco went to the Far-East, where Trasco opened dealerships in Japan, HongKong and even Thailand.

 Trasco built many different variants on the stretched limousine theme, most of them based on the Mercedes-Benz S-class (W126).
 Trasco used the name "1000SEL" for all of their stretched W126's, with the addition of the extra inches added the length of the S-class, ranging from the Trasco 1000SEL12 (12" extra length) to the Trasco 1000SEL44 (44" extra length).
 The 1000SEL's were delivered both in very extravagant versions for Arabian Royalty to very sober versions for Far-Eastern bussiness men.
 Most Trasco limos were based on 500SEL and 560SEL Mercedes, but les powerfull engines weren't uncommon.

 This is an early 12 inch stretched Trasco Mercedes 1000SEL12.
 This Mercedes 500SEL has been stretched in the middle, which leaves the original rear door as it was.
 In the extra inches there's no window, but Trasco have fitted a small piece of vinyl with a Trasco logo.
 The car has been sprayed in a color very typical for the early-mid 1980s, a sort of pearl-metallic beige.
 The wheels are far from standard, but it's not clear what type they are.